kaihendry/dabase.com/content/blog/WhatsApp-iPhone-Storage-Full.md

 <img width="200" src="https://s.natalian.org/2020-07-29/backed-up.png">

 But unlike Apple Photos which optimises your local copy with the Cloud...
-I still have the local chats IIUC.
+I still have the local chats taking space IIUC.
 Now this is my confusion.
 Despite having my WhatsApp chats in the cloud... am I supposed to delete the chats nonetheless to save space!?

 <img width="200" src="https://s.natalian.org/2020-07-28/delete.png">